Geometrics Cal – Border

 Today part 3 of the Geometrics Cal was released in Ana’s Ravelry shop.
 If you follow the Cal and finished part 2 you have already hooked 73 rows, only 190 rows to go until the border starts.

-Originally I had planned to follow my own colour scheme with Parchment as main colour.
-Copper, Gold and Walnut as as accompanying colours and a bit of Lime as an accent.
+As I said, I didn’t have a finished colour scheme in mind beforehand, just a rough idea.
+I wanted to use Parchment as main colour.
+Copper, Gold and Walnut as accompanying colours and a bit of Lime as an accent.
+Hm … Things turned out differently …

 To save time we tested the pattern part by part, just like a Cal.
 So when we started I knew only part 1 and part 2 of the pattern.
-And I have to admit I didn’t plan my colours in advance, nor did I pay attention to how Ana arranged the colours.
+Not only that I didn’t plan my colours in advance, I also did not I pay attention to how Ana arranged her colours.
 So it happened that when we got to part 3 I realized that I had started somehow wrong.

-So it happened that with part 3 my blanket suddenly got a slight retro look.
+And so it happened that with part 3 my blanket suddenly got a slight retro look.
 I struggled with it for a long time, but meanwhile I love it and it has a good chance of becoming the most beloved blanket in this house.

-So here my “improvised colour scheme”
+But enough of my look behind the scenes – here my “improvised colour scheme”

 See you next week!